OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Remember that universal links verification occurs at installation time. iOS retrieves the AASA file for the declared domains (`applinks`) in its `com.apple.developer.associated-domains` entitlement. iOS will refuse to open those links if the verification did not succeed.
 Some reasons to fail verification might include:

-- the AASA file is not served over HTTPS
+- The AASA file is not served over HTTPS.
-- the AASA is not available
+- The AASA is not available.
-- the `appID`s do not match (this would be the case of a *malicious* app. iOS would successfully prevent any possible hijacking attacks)
+- The `appID`s do not math (this would be the case of a *malicious* app. iOS would successfully prevent any possible hijacking attacks

 ###### Checking the Link Receiver Method